-Local Property and other taxes: The Library's total tax levy for 2021 was \$1,482,659.
-Estimated new property of \$4,520 and a CPI of 1.4% was used to calculate the tax levy.
-Compared to last year, actual tax receipts of \$1,438,271 slightly decreased by \$44,388 (3.0%) below tax levy expectations.
-Actual tax receipts for FY22 were \$111,159 (8.4%) higher than FY21.
+Local Property and other taxes: The Library's total tax levy for 2022 was \$1,588,610.
+Estimated new property of \$15,617 and a CPI of 5.0% was used to calculate the tax levy.
+Compared to last year, actual tax receipts of \$1,450,458 decreased by \$(45,885) (3.07%) below tax levy expectations.
 Review Table 3 - MD&A page 11 for additional information.
-The 2021 anticipated equalized assessed value (EAV) for the Village of Flossmoor is currently unavailable, but is not expected to change drastically over FY20 EAV of \$254,848,234.
-FY2020 did represent a reassessment year for property taxes.
+The 2021 anticipated equalized assessed value (EAV) for the Village of Flossmoor Library is \$229,065,605.

 Changing patterns in intergovernmental and grant revenue (both recurring and nonrecurring.
 Certain recurring revenues (Illinois State Per Capita Grant, State replacement taxes, etc.) may experience significant changes periodically while non-recurring or one-time grants are less predictable and often distort their impact on year-to-year comparisons.
-Based on population, the Illinois Per Capita Grant, if fully funded, grants \$1.475 per person.
-In FY22, the Library received an additional three grants and one award totaling \$28,654.
+Based on the official service area population of 9,704, the Illinois Per Capita Grant, if fully funded, grants \$1.475 per person.
+In FY23, the Library received an additional grant, Age Options, totaling 7,500.
+The Library's total Grants received was \$21,813.

 Market impacts on investment income: The Library's investment portfolio remains concentrated in local bank and other money market accounts similar to many other governments.
-The Library receives interest income from the following investment vehicles - Illinois Funds, Illinois Metropolitan Investment (IMET) Convenience Fund, Certificates of Deposits and bank savings accounts.
+The Library receives interest income from the following investment vehicles - Illinois Funds, Certificates of Deposits and bank savings accounts.
 These investment vehicles are common among many units of governments for their stability, safety, liquidity and return - requirements of the Flossmoor Library's Investment of Funds Policy as well as the Illinois Public Funds Act.
 Market conditions are influenced by national and worldwide economic conditions that will affect interest rates.